 This year the award has a new judging panel and a reinvigorated process for reviewing the submissions.
 The 2020 Bob Hawke Landcare Award recognises leadership and commitment in natural resource management and sustainable agriculture.

 The award recipient will be an individual who is involved in Landcare, and can demonstrate an outstanding commitment to local communities and an ability to drive community activity.
 Nominations for the Bob Hawke Landcare Award are still open until 12th October 2020.
 For more information or to submit a nomination, visit the Bob Hawke Landcare Award website.

-On behalf of the Landcare community, Landcare Australia would like to acknowledge the vision of the late Bob Hawke for committing the Australian Government to support ‘Landcare’.
+On behalf of the Landcare community, Landcare Australia and LASA would like to acknowledge the vision of the late Bob Hawke for committing the Australian Government to support ‘Landcare’.

 The name ‘Landcare’ evolved in Victoria through an initiative of Joan Kirner, (then Minister for Conservation, Forests and Lands) and Heather Mitchell, (then President of the Victorian Farmers Federation).

 In 1989 the national Landcare movement officially began with Rick Farley of the National Farmers Federation and Phillip Toyne of the Australian Conservation Foundation, successfully encouraging the Hawke Government to commit to the emerging movement.

 Landcare grew into a national programme in July 1989 when the Australian Government, with bipartisan support, announced that 1990 would be the Year of Landcare, and the 1990s the Decade of Landcare.
 1989 was also the year that the not-for-profit organisation Landcare Australia was formed.

 In his speech to launch the Decade of Landcare, Bob Hawke spoke about the importance of co-operation to care for the land.